 Waffles will be a bit moist when they’re still hot, and the heat that they give off will create more moisture when placed in a freezer.
-This moisture is going to make the waffles spoil faster than usual.
+This moisture is going to make them spoil faster than usual.

 So long as you wait until the waffles have dried, it’s going to be easy to store them in a freezer.
-You just need to place the waffles in an airtight container that’s safe to use in the freezer.
+You just need to place them in an airtight container that’s safe to use in the freezer.

 Your waffles should be able to stay good for up to three months in the freezer.
 This is assuming that they’re in an airtight container and that they aren’t being exposed to moisture.

-If you wait to eat the waffles for too long, then they will lose taste after three months.
-The waffles do indeed last longer in the freezer, but this still isn’t a food that will stay good for really long periods of time.
+If you wait to eat them for too long, then they will lose taste after three months.
+They do indeed last longer in the freezer, but this still isn’t a food that will stay good for really long periods of time.

 One good thing about freezing homemade waffles is that they will function very similarly to store-bought frozen waffles.
 You won’t need to let them thaw before you decide to reheat them.

-It’s possible to place your waffles in a toaster oven and enjoy them very fast.
-You can take the waffles out of the freezer whenever you feel like having some, assuming that they’ve been in storage for less than three months.
+It’s possible to place them in a toaster oven and enjoy them very fast.
+You can take them out of the freezer whenever you feel like having some, assuming that they’ve been in storage for less than three months.

-If you don’t use the waffles by the time the three months are up, then it’s probably going to be best to throw the waffles out.
+If you don’t use the waffles by the time the three months are up, then it’s probably going to be best to throw them out.
 Three months is more than enough time to finish an average batch of homemade waffles, though.